When Aurora reads a configuration file and finds a Job definition, it:

 Cluster operators can set agent into maintenance mode.
 This will transition

-running on this agent into DRAINING
+all Task running on this agent into DRAINING and eventually to KILLED.

-s will be restarted on other agents for which no maintenance
+Drained Tasks will be restarted on other agents for which no maintenance

 has been announced yet.